 🚇 Nearest stations are Kew Bridge, Kew Gardens, and Richmond.

 Glow at RHS Wisley is back this winter with captivating Christmas light shows and spectacular displays, turning the space into the most festive garden around.
-This year’s trail promises to treat visitors to “the brightest night of the year” with more light, fire, and fountain displays than ever before.
-Guests can expect “spectacular new views and playful, enchanting features” – with the chance to enjoy some festive food and do a bit of Christmas shopping to boot!
-Find out more and grab your tickets at the website.
+This year’s trail promises to treat visitors to “a trail that’s more magical than ever before”.
+Walk along and marvel at the sights, and you’ll see “plants and landscapes come to life to reveal hidden wonders, where every path leads to a new discovery and nothing is what it seems.”
+You can also enjoy some festive food and do a bit of Christmas shopping to boot!

 📍 RHS Garden Wisley, Woking GU23 6QB.